toufik0009/Task-Tracker/README.md

-## Welcode to Task Tracker Application
+## Welcome to Task Tracker Application
 This is my Task Tracker Application.
 I made it using React.js, Node.js, Express.js and MongoDB.
 React.js for frontend development. i use Node.js,Express.js for backend development and database using MongoDB.
 Here the user can create a new projec tand generate a new task, and the task will be edit delete and update and different types of task under the project.

 # Technology